 11. Is Beneficial During Pregnancy

 The folate in passion fruit helps in the growth and development of the fetus and prevents neural tube defects in infants.
+Folate is crucial before and during pregnancy, and during breastfeeding, its need only goes up.
 The fruit also boosts immunity and bone health during pregnancy.

 12. Might Aid Weight Loss

-Though there is less research on this, some studies suggest that the fiber in the fruit can help one lose weight.
+Though there is less research on this, some studies suggest that the fiber in the fruit can help one lose weight and aid weight management too.

 13. Improves Skin Complexion